Merck/rtdpy/paper/paper.md

 ![Family of N-Cstr models.](../images/ncstr.png?raw=true "N-Cstr RTDs")

 ``rtdpy`` is enabled by ``numpy`` and ``scipy`` packages.
-Documentation on all major funcitonality and all RTD models is included in the repository.
+Documentation on all major functionality and all RTD models is included in the repository.
 Several examples of common workflows are also provided.
 The base RTD class is available for adding additional functionality.
 The RTD class can also be extended for future or user-defined RTD models.